 - Do not you fish in protected areas: simple, respect the parks and natural sanctuaries for ocean wildlife so we can always enjoy it and it can always recover.

-- No tanks: Simple, if you can’t dive then don’t dive, spearfishing has to be done while Freediving, means you are holding your breath, otherwise it’s illegal and absolutely non sustainable.
+- No tanks: Simple, if you can’t dive then don’t dive, spearfishing has to be done while Freediving means you are holding your breath, otherwise it’s illegal and absolutely non-sustainable.

-- Stop thinking in pounds: Specially with octopus and lobster, both in the no catch list for the Colombian Caribbean.
+- Stop thinking in pounds: Especially with octopus and lobster, both in the no catch list for the Colombian Caribbean.
 Instead of thinking in 10 pounds of octopus or lobster (catching 20 animals, ½ pound each) think on 2 pieces, 5 pounds each.

 - Observe: We have that power, a power that other fishermen do not, and in the wise words of Peter Parker’s uncle Ben: “With great power comes great responsibility.”
 I once saw 2 large groupers that were moving in a curious/funny way, the first thing I thought is that I was very lucky and engaged, then I saw again and understood that they were in a dance of mating and left the lovers alone.
 If you see a lobster make sure they don’t have eggs.
-Also observe that animals are not on red list
+Also, observe that animals are not on the red list

 - Eat what you catch, catch what you eat: don’t just fish for a photo or to prove your manhood to your friends, catch only the fish you are willing to take home and eat.
 I’ve heard many cases of people fishing giants just for the photo and then they have no idea what to do or how to move the animal, so what happens?
 They rot because they were not prepared or leave them lying on the beach … it’s a shame!
 So think before you shoot or don’t shoot at all.
-At least give it to the locals, but never allow yourself the sin of wasting food, it is indeed a tragedy, there’s many people out there starving.
+At least give it to the locals, but never allow yourself the sin of wasting food, it is indeed a tragedy, there are many people out there starving.
 There is no greater satisfaction than to bring fresh and healthy food home and sharing it with family and friends.

 - Aim carefully: If there’s coral between your spear and your prey, or behind it then do not shoot, you’re going to break the coral and they grow an average of 1 cm per year, that’s very slow.

-- Catch some lion fish (if you are in the atlantic ocean/caribbean sea): their meat is delicious, especially for ceviche and we all know the problem with them, design a sling or use a small gun just for them, take a good bag where you can put them without hurting yourself, their sting is painful but not fatal.
+- Catch some lionfish (if you are in the Atlantic ocean/Caribbean sea): their meat is delicious, especially for ceviche and we all know the problem with them, design a sling or use a small gun just for them, take a good bag where you can put them without hurting yourself, their sting is painful but not fatal.

-Certainly the conclusion is that it is not just about going out there and shoot the first thing moving, a spear fisherman is more committed and has the obligation to be more responsible, we are in the water with them and we are very grateful to Mother Ocean when she shares her gifts, this activity involves a high level of consciousness and awareness together in order to be sustainable, once achieved it is a wonderful practice that could help the ecosystem much more than we could ever imagine.
+Certainly the conclusion is that it is not just about going out there and shoot the first thing moving, a spearfisher is more committed and has the obligation to be more responsible, we are in the water with them and we are very grateful to Mother Ocean when she shares her gifts, this activity involves a high level of consciousness and awareness together in order to be sustainable, once achieved it is a wonderful practice that could help the ecosystem much more than we could ever imagine.
 Think and then shoot.